GhazyUrbayani/porto/README.md

 # Portfolio Website

-This is a portfolio website built with Next.js and Tailwind CSS.
-It showcases your skills, projects, and achievements in an elegant and responsive design.
+It showcases your skills, projects, and achievements in an elegant design.

+# Technologies Used
+- Next.js
+- Tailwind (Framework CSS)
+- React

 ## Installation

-1. Clone the repository: `git clone https://github.com/judygab/nextjs-portfolio.git`
+1. Clone the repository: `git clone https://github.com/GhazyUrbayani/porto`
 2. Navigate to the project directory: `cd portfolio-website`
 3. Install the dependencies: `npm install`